joshpetit/mvpls/README.md

 In this example, every pdf file within my books directory and its subdirectories is moved to a seperate folder.

+Why are my pdfs executable?
+Idk calibre did that to them for some reason.

 it's still in development lol.

 You could say, can't we easily do this by piping a few [standard commands](https://superuser.com/a/1041895/1225558)?